 In recent years, the “Next Generation” DNA sequencing has revolutionised many areas of biology, including microbiology, in particular through conferring the ability to characterise microbes on the deep community scale, through both “shotgun” and “deep amplicon” sequencing approaches.
-MicroWine has for main objective exploiting the power of such approaches for the benefit of the wine industry.
-This 15 ESR Marie Curie Actions European Training Network is constructed as a close collaboration between industry and academic partners, around the theme of the role of the microbial community in the wine production process.
-Through combining microbial metagenomic sequencing with powerful algorithmic development and computation analyses, with metadata generated using techniques such as metabolomics and geochemistry, MicroWine will study the action of microbes from the plant protection and nutrition, through to wine fermentation process, using samples collected from both Europe and beyond.
-MicroWine will further train the ESRs within a wide range of relevant disciplines, and maximise information transfer through multiple host and academic-industry cosupervision and secondments.
-In this way, MicroWine anticipates contributing to the strength and scientific progress of the wine industry through training of a cohort of leading, interdisciplinary and tightly interconnected scientists at the forefront of modern microbiological, genomic, computational and related techniques.
+MicroWine had for main objective exploiting the power of such approaches for the benefit of the wine industry.
+This 15 ESR Marie Curie Actions European Training Network was constructed as a close collaboration between industry and academic partners, around the theme of the role of the microbial community in the wine production process.
+Through combining microbial metagenomic sequencing with powerful algorithmic development and computation analyses, with metadata generated using techniques such as metabolomics and geochemistry, MicroWine studied the action of microbes from the plant protection and nutrition, through to wine fermentation process, using samples collected from both Europe and beyond.
+MicroWine further trained the ESRs within a wide range of relevant disciplines, and maximised information transfer through multiple host and academic-industry cosupervision and secondments.
+In this way, MicroWine contributed to the strength and scientific progress of the wine industry through training of a cohort of leading, interdisciplinary and tightly interconnected scientists at the forefront of modern microbiological, genomic, computational and related techniques.